Data-Frog-Central/sf2000-uae-amiga-emulator/README.md

 # UAE4ALL for SF2000 / GB300

-Amiga 500 emulator for Data Frog SF2000 and GB300 handheld devices.
+World's first Amiga 500 emulator for Data Frog SF2000 and GB300 handheld devices.
+And they said it couldn't be done!

-Based on uae4all-rpi by Chips-fr, ported to SF2000/GB300 multicore framework.
+Based on uae4all-psp, ported to SF2000/GB300 multicore framework.

 ## Downloads